lisupeng/tsailun/README.md

 - Access your documents from any device with a browser (PC, Mac, mobile phone and ipad...)
 - Documents stored in separate standard HTML files, easy to migrate and convert
 - Automatic document versioning
-- Support multiple document spaces
+- Support multiple document spaces (different spaces are usually used to host docs for different departments/teams)
 - Full text search across docs
 - Portable software, no installation required